cmusphinx/cmusphinx.github.io/wiki/tutorialbeforestart.md

 the language there is way more restricted than general language.
 It's actually a very small vocabulary with specialized sequence of terms:

-*  *It's Sandy.
-Let's meet tomorrow*
+  * It's Sandy.
+Let's meet tomorrow

-*  *Hi.
-That's Joe, I'm going to sell you that car*
+  * Hi.
+That's Joe, I'm going to sell you that car

 There will be a lot of names and that's a problem, but you'll never find a voicemail about quantum physics and that's a very good thing.
 The recognizer will use the restrictions you provided with the language model to improve accuracy of the result.

 You'll have to build a language model for your domain, but that's not as complicated as you might think.
 Don't afraid as well, if you'll cover the 60k most common words in English; the accuracy will be the same as with  120k words.
 For other languages with rich morphology the situation is different, but also solvable with morphology-based subwords.
 Also, you have to build a  post-processing system, adaptation system and user-identification system.

-For **recognition on an embedded processor,** there are two ways to consider
-- recognition on the server and recognition on the device.
+For **recognition on an embedded processor,** there are two ways to consider - recognition on the server and recognition on the device.
 The former is more popular now days because it lets you use the power and flexibility of the cloud computations.